Heddington: Bells

+Organ

+The organ is a rebuilt chamber organ, although the builder and date are unknown.
+It has 9 stops including a "manual to pedal" coupler.
+There are 7 speaking stops with the 8th, the "Melody Bass", being a work in progress as of April 2023.
+The pedals and manual have two separate actions; the pedals being tubular-pneumatic action and the manual being tracker action.
+The mechanical bellow pump handle remains after the blowing system was converted to electric.
+In 1947, the organ was moved from the South choir to the East end of the South aisle.

+Parish

 Parish registers date back to 1538.
 In 1887, Stockley was transferred from Calne ecclesiastical parish to Heddington.
 The benefice was united with Calstone Wellington (which until then had been united with Blackland) in 1962.
 Since 1973 the parish has been part of the Oldbury benefice.

+Other faiths

 Quakers were active in the parish from the late 17th century and by 1681 had a burial ground west of the church, which went out of use before 1818 and was sold c.
 1930.

 Wesleyan Methodists built a small brick chapel in 1851 near Heddington Wick, on the road to Heddington; by 1864 its Sunday school was well attended.
 The chapel fell into disuse in the mid 20th century and was used as a scout hall from 1962; by 2012 it was derelict.

 A Theravada Buddhist meditation centre – The International Meditation Centre in the tradition of Sayagyi U Ba Khin and Mother Sayamagyi – has been situated in Splatts House since late 1978.